(Updated in 2023) Back in 2018, I posted a simple question in two LinkedIn ATD groups: Articulate or Captivate – which do you like better, and why?

 Captivate and Articulate both provide ways to incorporate voiceover, video, graphics and artwork, interactions, and knowledge checks—to name just a handful of options.
 Both also make it easy to design once for use on various devices (desktop, tablet, and phone).
 It’s wonderful to have two leading providers from which to choose.

-Now for the reasons why Articulate is my choice because of the high value it provides for less experienced or occasional instructional designers.
+Now for the reasons why I recommend Articulate even for less-experienced or occasional instructional designers.

 How easy/hard is it to know what buttons/commands will do?